 A puzzle may be too complex for a four-year-old child but not for a ten-year-old, because spatial, numerical and other concepts develop as a child matures.
 A problem may be too complex to resolve without certain information.
 Many mathematical problems that were too complex to calculate without a computer have been solved using one.

-Proponents of ID say that most organs and organisms could not be functional if certain significant parts were removed.
+Proponents of ID make various claims.
+Some say that most organs and organisms could not be functional if certain significant parts were removed.
 They call this “irreducible complexity”.
 Of course no organ or organism can function if vital parts are removed, but this does not mean that ancestors of existing species could not have had simpler or rudimentary versions.
 So proponents of ID also claim that certain organs could not function in any form simpler than what now exists.